-The fair value of real estate assets classified as non-current assets held for sale are classified as Level 2 based on the fair value hierarchy.
+The fair value of real estate assets classified as non-current Order ECO/05/2003.
+The appraisal companies mainly use the assets held for sale are classified as Level 2 based on the fair value hierarchy.

 Foreclosed assets are appraised periodically and are recognised as the lower of fair value less costs to sell and carrying amount.